rocky-linux/documentation/en/rocky/8/guides/RL_rsync_ssh.md

 This is everything you'll need to understand and follow along with this guide.

-* A machine running Rocky Linux
+* A machine running Rocky Linux.
-* A comfort level with modifying configuration files from the command-line
+* To be comfortable with modifying configuration files from the command-line.
-* Knowledge of how to use a command line editor (we use vi here, but you could use your favorite editor)
+* Knowledge of how to use a command line editor (we use _vi_ here, but you could use your favorite editor).
-* You will need root access, and ideally be signed in as the root user in your terminal
+* You will need root access, and ideally be signed in as the root user in your terminal.
-* Public and Private SSH key pairs
+* Public and Private SSH key pairs.
 * Able to create a simple bash script, using vi or your favorite editor, and test it.
-* Able to use crontab to automate the running of the script.
+* Able to use _crontab_ to automate the running of the script.

 # Introduction

-Using rsync over SSH is neither as powerful as [lsyncd](RL_mirroring_lsyncd.md), which allows you to watch a directory or file for changes and keep it synchronized in real time, or as flexible as [rsnapshot](RL_rsnapshot_backup.md), which offers the ability to easily backup multiple targets from a single machine, but it does offer the ability to keep two machines up-to-date on a schedule that you define.
+Using _rsync_ over SSH is neither as powerful as [lsyncd](RL_mirroring_lsyncd.md) (which allows you to watch a directory or file for changes and keep it synchronized in real time), or as flexible as [rsnapshot](RL_rsnapshot_backup.md) (which offers the ability to easily backup multiple targets from a single machine).
+But, it does offer the ability to keep two machines up-to-date on a schedule that you define.

-rsync has been around since the dawn of time (OK, maybe not quite that long, but a long time!) so every Linux distribution has it available and most still install it with the base packages. rsync over SSH might be a solution, if you need to keep a set of directories up-to-date on a target machine, but where real-time is not particularly important.
+rsync has been around since the dawn of time (OK, maybe not quite that long, but a long time!) so every Linux distribution has it available, and most still install it with the base packages. rsync over SSH might be a solution, if you need to keep a set of directories up-to-date on a target machine, but real-time syncing is not particularly important.

-For all of the below, we will be doing things as the root user, so either login is root or do a `sudo -s` to switch to the root user.
+For all of the below, we will be doing things as the root user, so either login as root or use the `sudo -s` command to switch to the root user in your terminal.

 ## Installing rsync